metosin/lein-simulflow/README.md

 - Is the dependancy stuff useful for anything but the start up?
   - [ ] Conjure up some sequence diagrams...
+- Is it a good idea to define output dirs for the tasks
+  - Would it be simpler to just define from which other tasks the task depends?